 Diamond elites can choose 3 Diamond Choice Benefit each year in which they qualify.
 Here’s the list of Diamond Choice Benefits, sorted in order of my preference:

 - Upgrade certificates: 4 Global, or 8 Regional, or 2 Global AND 4 Regional.
-Despite Delta’s recently announced devaluation of Global Upgrade Certificates, the choice of 4 Global Upgrade Certificates remains my top choice.
-If you book an economy ticket (but not Basic Economy) to anywhere in the world on Delta operated flights, a Global Upgrade Certificate will automatically move you to First Class on two-cabin flights or to Premium Economy on three-cabin flights, and in the latter case you’ll be waitlisted to upgrade to Delta One and eligible to clear 24 hours prior to departure.
+Despite Delta’s devaluation of Global Upgrade Certificates, the choice of 4 Global Upgrade Certificates remains my top choice.
+If you book an economy ticket (but not Basic Economy) to anywhere in the world on Delta operated flights, a Global Upgrade Certificate will automatically move you to First Class on two-cabin flights or to Premium Select on three-cabin flights, and in the latter case you’ll be waitlisted to upgrade to Delta One and eligible to clear 24 hours prior to departure.
+Alternatively, you can book a Premium Select ticket and, if upgrade space is available, instantly confirm an upgrade to Delta One.

 - Delta Sky Club Individual Membership.
 If you don’t have a Delta Reserve or non-Delta Amex Platinum card then this is a valuable option for gaining free access to SkyClubs when flying Delta.
 Note that this membership does not allow you to enter unless you’re flying Delta same-day (Delta imposes the same rules on those with credit card access).